ionic-team/stencil-dev-server/README.md

   - The port that the live-reload server should use.
 If the number provided is in use it will choose another.
   - Defaults to *35729*.
 - **--additionalJsScripts**
-  - A comma seperated list of javascript files that you would like appended to all html page body tags.
+  - A comma separated list of javascript files that you would like appended to all html page body tags.
 This allows you to expand the dev server to do additional behaviors.
 - **--config**
   - The path to a config file for the dev server.
 This allows you to keep a specific set of default parameters in a configuration file.
   - Defaults to *./stencil.config.js*